dlvx/dlvx.blog/_drafts/redux-session-management.markdown

 ### Why is this a bad approach?

 Even tho this will work OK and the same data you pass to the reducer will be persisted in the Local Storage, it breaks one of the principles of Redux, which is that reducers and action creators should be **Pure Functions**.
 This means that their result should depend solely on the received params and more importantly in this case, that they shouldn’t have secondary effects.

-The only responsability of action creators should be to return an action object and the only responsability of a reducer should be to return a new state based on the received actions.

 ## 2. A better approach: store.subscribe()